 Single-use paper and plastic dishes and utensils are one of the biggest wedding wastes.
 They may be convenient, but they also end up in landfills more often than not.
 Opt for real dishes and glasses, and if you do use disposables, choose paper dishes that can be composted, and plastic cups and utensils that can be recycled.
 You can search antique stores for unique and beautiful chinaware or decorations, which is a fun treasure hunt your bridal party can do together.

 7. Pick a Caterer Who Sources Food Locally

 Choosing a great caterer is one of the hardest parts of planning an eco-friendly wedding.
-While you obviously want somebody who will serve a fantastic meal for all your guests, it's also best to find a caterer who sources their ingredients locally.
+While you obviously want somebody who will serve a fantastic meal for all your guests, it's also best to find a caterer who uses locally-sourced ingredients.
 This is not only better for the environment—shipping foods across the globe leaves a big carbon footprint—but it also helps support local farmers, and ensures a fresh farm-to-table meal for your big day.